 The terms "Gripper", "Adaptive Gripper", "Robotiq Gripper" , "S-Model", "3-Finger Gripper" and "Robotiq Adaptive Gripper" used in the following manual all refer to the Robotiq 3-Finger Adaptive Robot Gripper.
 The Robotiq 3-Finger Adaptive Robot Gripper is a robotic peripheral that is designed for industrial applications.
 Its design makes it a unique robotic end-of-arm tool to pick, place and handle a large range and volume of parts of varying sizes and shapes.

-The Adaptive Gripper has three articulated fingers, i.e. finger A in front of finger B and finger C, that each have three joints (three phalanxes per finger), as shown in Figure 1.1.
-The Gripper can engage up to ten points of contact with objects (three on each of the phalanges plus the palm).
+The Adaptive Gripper has three articulated fingers, i.e. Finger A in front of Finger B and Finger C, that each have three joints (three phalanxes per finger), as shown in Figure 1.1.
+The Gripper can engage up to ten points of contact with an object (three on each of the phalanges plus the palm).
 The fingers are under-actuated, meaning they have fewer motors than the total number of joints.
 This configuration allows the fingers to automatically adapt to the shape of object they grip and it also simplifies the control of the Gripper.

 Figure 1.1 : The Robotiq 3-Finger Adaptive Robot Gripper.

-Figure 1.2 : First type of movement of the 3-Finger Adaptive Robot Gripper: changing the Operation Mode
+Figure 1.2 : First type of movement for the 3-Finger Adaptive Robot Gripper: changing the Operation Mode

 - The basic mode is the most versatile Operation Mode.
-It is best suited for objects that have one dimension longer than the two others but can grip a large variety of objects.
+It is best suited for objects that have one dimension longer than the other two.
+It can grip a large variety of objects.

 - The wide mode is optimal for gripping round or large objects.

 - The pinch mode is used for small objects that have to be picked precisely.
 This Operation Mode can only grip objects between the distal phalanxes of the fingers.